Cut Flower Garden: The Absolute Best Flowers to Grow For Beautiful Displays

 Zinnias

-Zinnias are a cinch to grow from seed too!
-Toss down a few seed packets in a sunny spot and you will be graced with beautiful blooms that go all summer long straight until the first frost of winter.
+Zinnias are a cinch to grow from seed, too!
+Toss down a few seed packets in a sunny spot, and you will be graced with beautiful blooms that go all summer long straight until the first frost of winter.

-Colours: Purple, orange, red, green, pink, white, yellow
+Colors: Purple, orange, red, green, pink, white, yellow

 Height: 3-8 feet